A leader in vein treatment in the Coachella valley since 2001

 Venous ulcers occur in 1-2% of the general adult population.
 Eighty percent have superficial reflux as an underlying component.
 Without expert treatment, 20% of these ulcers remain unhealed at 2 years.
 Over 66% of patients with ulcers will continue to have ulceration recurrence for at least 5 years without proper treatment.

-As a Diplomate of the American Board of Phlebology, a physician, (Dr. Warren), must demonstrate comprehensive knowledge of venous disease as well as expert skill in performing venous vascular procedures.
-Dr. Warren, in 2008, was one of two hundred plus physicians nationally and only 15 in California, to demonstrate this commitment to obtain board certification.
-As a phlebologist, utilizing new, cutting-edge technologies, healing can occur in much shorter time with much less cost than was formerly required.
+As a Diplomate of the American Board of Phlebology, a physician must demonstrate comprehensive knowledge of venous disease as well as expert skill in performing venous vascular procedures.
+In 2008, Dr. Joan Warren was one of two hundred-plus physicians nationally and only 15 in California to demonstrate this commitment to obtain board certification.
+As a phlebologist utilizing new, cutting-edge technologies, healing can occur in much shorter time with much less cost than was formerly required.
 Patients are more satisfied and quality of life can be greatly enhanced.

 Treatment begins with a comprehensive evaluation by Dr. Warren, which includes: